top of page

 Red Flags:

-• Cult-like Accusations: Multiple reports from former members describe Apologia Church as operating like a cult, with practices including strict control over members, excommunications for disagreement, and emphasis on total alignment with leadership views.
+• Cult-like Accusations: Multiple reports from former members describe Apologia Church as operating like a cult, with practices including strict control over members, excommunications for disagreement, "spy games," potential blackmail, and emphasis on total alignment with leadership views.
 One former member stated, "They excommunicate people that don't agree with them 100%."

 • Controversial Advocacy on Abortion: Durbin has publicly advocated for the execution of women and doctors involved in abortions, framing it as a legal and biblical position, which has drawn criticism for extremism and potential incitement.